ArchipelagoMW/Archipelago/worlds/sc2wol/docs/en_Starcraft 2 Wings of Liberty.md

 3. All armory upgrades
 4. All laboratory upgrades
 5. All mercenaries
+6. Small boosts to your starting mineral and vespene gas totals on each mission

 You find items by making progress in bonus objectives (like by rescuing allies in 'Zero Hour') and by completing missions.
-When you receive items, they will immediately become available, even during a mission, and you will be notified via a text box in the top-right corner of the screen.
-(The text client for StarCraft 2 also records all items.)
+When you receive items, they will immediately become available, even during a mission, and you will be notified via a text box in the top-right corner of the game screen.
+(The text client for StarCraft 2 also records all items in all worlds.)

 You can also choose to shuffle the mission order, and which variant of 'All In' you must complete.